2181Robotics/2019DeepSpace/src/main/java/recording/Readme.txt

 can be used anywhere a normal command can (for example, autonomous, command groups, tied to a button).
 ReplayAuto requires the filepath it will be tied to, an instance of RecordedJoystick that matches the one it was saved from (meaning don't record with an xbox controller and then try to play back on a large flight joystick), and finally your instance of SaveOrganizer.
-You should only create one ReplayAuto per filepath, as stated before, and if you must use the same replay in places, you need to use yourSaveOrganizer.findReplay(filepath).
-This will return the instance of ReplayAuto tied to that filepath if it is there.
-If you are unsure whether or not an instance of ReplayAuto has been created yet for a given filepath, you can call findReplay, and if it returns null, create a new ReplayAuto.
-This shouldn't have to be done too much however, as it shouldn't be too difficult to figure out in which order you need the replays.
-NOTE: Do not add the commands to a command group with a timeout.
-An exception may arrise when adding the same replay to multiple command groups using timeouts, so it is advised that this is to be avoided.
+You can create multiple instances of ReplayAuto with the same filename, and it won't take up much more memory as long as you use the same SaveOrganizer for all of them.

-For debug purposes, ReplayAuto also provides an isSaving() method which returns true if it is in the process of saving.
+For debug purposes, RecordAuto also provides an isSaving() method which returns true if it is in the process of saving.
 It is possible to be saving multiple files at a time, as long as they are different files.
 Because of this, isSaving() is rarely needed, but could be useful to have on SmartDashboard if you are re-recording replays multiple times.